MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/GoToMarket.md

 ## Understand licensing requirements
 * Request the license agreement [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4oorCHCXCJHla0pHy8o5GpUMlVHVkNZNVVON1ZTVUQ0T0lHS1pDV0JFVy4u).
 A member of the team will get back to you with the agreement form within 48 to 72 hours.

+You can view a copy of this agreement before requesting to sign it [here](https://az835927.vo.msecnd.net/sites/iot/Resources/documents/Commercial-License.pdf).

 ## Find a distributor
 Once you've understood the license requirements to use Windows 10 IoT Core commercially,  if you want to work with one of our distributors, please view our Distributor Information Guide.